lino-framework/atelier/README.rst

 Description
 -----------

-`atelier` is my collection of tools for managing and maintaining multiple Python software projects.
+`atelier` is a collection of tools for managing and maintaining multiple Python software projects.

 It contains